diogo-m-oliveira/devops-23-24-JPE-1140500/ca1/readme.md

   git push origin v1.3.0
 ```

+I should have used the command "git merge --no-ff".
+This way, Git would create a new commit object, even if a fast forward merge is possible.
+This will preserve the information that a feature branch once existed.

 3. **Create a branch for bug fixing**:
    * Create a branch named "fix-invalid-email" and switch to it.
 ```bash